fastrgv/Reliquarium/README.md

 the standard "view" for geometrical discussions in mathematics and physics.
 Note that the X, Y, & Z Axes are displayed by default.

-Obviously this gets confusing after you rotate the figure to get a better look.
-That is part of the challenge!
+Obviously this can get confusing if you rotate the figure, but this is part of the challenge!

 Keys active: